 As it has been previously indicated, the most common reason for bone tissue atrophy is the absence of tooth or teeth.
-Losing a tooth means that the mechanic pressure on the area of the missing tooth ceases, resulting in the thinning of the bone.
+Losing a tooth means that the mechanical pressure on the area of the missing tooth ceases, resulting in the thinning of the bone.
 If we intend to have an implant to fill our absent tooth or teeth, under the condition of bone defects there is insufficient bone for the new tooth.
 In such cases, bone grafting is the solution, as the missing tooth can be replaced without any difficulties after the process.
-Bone augmentation may also be necessary after the removal of a cyst or a dental root and in order to stabilize the loosened teeth of patients suffering from periodontal disease.
+Bone augmentation may also be necessary after the removal of a cyst or a dental root in order to stabilize the loosened teeth of patients suffering from periodontal disease.

 We can distinguish between the following bone graft types: